Odd-Harald/Projects/Excel/README.md

-WIP

-These are projects I have made primarily in Microsoft Excel.
+These are projects made primarily in Microsoft Excel.

 Contents:

+**1. Analysis - American Tech Companies**
+In this project I took a look at developments in American technology companies sing financial data from roic.ai.